Is Veterinary School For Me?

 What do Veterinarians do?

 Though most people think of Veterinarians as people who heal ill and injured animals and help all kinds of creatures live better lives, a career as a veterinarian can also prepare one for a specialization in public health and research with the links between animal and human diseases.
-While most veterinarians do work in private practice with household pets, there are veterinarians who work with large animals, exotic animals, disease control, food animals and food animal safety or go into academia.
+While most veterinarians do work in private practice with household pets, there are veterinarians who work with large animals, marine animals, exotic animals, disease control, food animals and food animal safety or go into academia.

 Here are some ways you can find out what Veterinarians do: